ludwigprager/aws-k8s/README.md

 kops validate cluster
 ~~~
 If you get an 'EOF' error you might have to wait a little longer.
+Now, play with your cluster.

-Finally, delete all resource with
+Finally, delete all resources with
 ~~~
 ./stop.sh
 ~~~